arunavadasgupta/FakeNewsDetectionApp/README.md

 Feel free to modify any sections to better suit your project’s specifics!
 Let me know if you need any more help!

+## API Keys
+The homePage.js needs NewsAPI and Google API keys to function properly.
+Please update your personal API keys in code before using.